 10 years ago, artist and vinyl fanatic Chris Flanagan unearthed a mysterious thrift store record that changed his whole life.
 Haunted by the voice of a woman listed only as 'Shella Record' he dropped everything and began a quest to find out who she was and what happened to her.

-Despite warnings to drop the search, Chris embarks on a pilgrimage to Kingston Jamaica to try and find Sheila, hoping to get some clues from the Reggae godfather, producer Bunny 'Striker' Lee.
+Despite warnings to drop the search, Chris sets off on a pilgrimage to Kingston Jamaica to try and find Sheila, hoping to get some clues from the Reggae godfather, producer Bunny 'Striker' Lee.

 Chris follows rumours and red herrings across the island, exploring the city’s streets, burned down studios and sacred musical sites encountering legends of Reggae’s golden era.
 These musicians all remember the dynamic Sheila Rickards but no one has seen her since she recorded her only Reggae song and then vanished.

-Chris returns to Toronto empty handed but is unable to let go of his obsession with the mystery diva.
-He soon travels to America following in her footsteps from New York to Los Angeles, enlisting the help of psychics, private investigators and ghost hunters in an increasingly desperate search.
+Chris returns to Toronto empty handed but is unable to let go of his obsession with the mystery singer.
+He soon travels to America following in her footsteps from New York to Los Angeles, seeking the help of a psychic, private investigators and a ghost hunters in an increasingly desperate search.

 SHELLA RECORD - A REGGAE MYSTERY is a meditation on the power of music and obsession, blurring fact and fiction through the use of Chris’ creative studio built models and surreal recreations.